PowerDNS/pdns/pdns/docs/markdown/authoritative/settings.md

 For boolean settings, specifying the name of the setting without a value means `yes`.

 ## `allow-axfr-ips`
+* IP ranges
+* Default: 127.0.0.0/8,::1
 Behaviour pre 2.9.10: When not allowing AXFR (disable-axfr), DO allow from these IP addresses or netmasks.

 Behaviour post 2.9.10: If set, only these IP addresses or netmasks will be able to perform AXFR.

+## `allow-dns-update-from`
+* IP ranges
+From 3.4 onward.
+Allow DNS updates from these IP ranges.

 ## `allow-recursion`
 By specifying `allow-recursion`, recursion can be restricted to netmasks specified.
 The default is to allow recursion from everywhere.
 Example: `allow-recursion=192.168.0.0/24, 10.0.0.0/8, 192.0.2.4`.